booch/resume/resume.md

         * Provisioned load-balanced servers for 200,000 concurrent users.
     * Asset management system for a large company (12 million digital assets).
-    * Developed, maintained, and documented APIs for several mobile client applications.
-    * Contributed to rewrite of a hospital system's patient portal.
-    * Wrote application for patients to find doctors by specialty.
-        * Developed in 5 weeks, on time and on budget.
-    * Reduced code size and complexity to simplify on-going site maintenance.
 * Consulted at a large corporation (7000 employees) to teach developers how to implement Agile practices.
     * Implemented pair programming, Kanban, TDD, refactoring, continuous